5 Ways Your Sleep Schedule Is Literally Making You Sick

 Think twice before you pull an all-nighter...

-Everyone has sleepless nights or times when they sacrifice zzz's for the work or social life.
+Everyone has sleepless nights or times when they sacrifice zzz's for their work or social life.

 But too much sleep deprivation impacts your health.
 All those bad sleep habits of yours could be actually making you sick.
 Here's why: